 Computer Disaster Recovery is the process where you prepare for recovery should a natural or human-induced action cause a major system problem.
 The main objective of computer disaster recovery planning is to protect companies in the eventuality that its operations or computer services go down and to restore it as smoothly and quickly as possible.

-According to National Archives & Records Administration :
+According to the National Archives & Records Administration :

 - 93% of companies who lost their data center for 10 days, went bankrupt within a year.